 What is the difference between a temporary or permanent labour contract and a contract with a recruitment agency?

 A temporary or definite term contract means that there is a start and an end date for your employment.
 A permanent or indefinite contract means that the end date is not specified.
 As of January 1st 2020, you have a right to a permanent contract after 3 years of working for the same employer or 3 definite contracts, unless stated differently in the Collective Labour Agreement.
 Bear in mind that the permanent contract cannot be offered if the interval between two temporary contracts exceeds 6 months.

 Working through an agency, such as Adams, means that you will perform a job for a certain company, but you sign the contract with an agency that is your legal employer.
 In this case, you can have more than 3 contracts and not be entitled to a permanent one.
 This is because you can work on short-term projects and have temporary contracts of just a few weeks.
 You will usually have an extensive talk with the administrative staff of your agency before signing anything.
 They will explain to you everything you need to know about your rights and obligations as a temporary worker.
 An agency can also represent you in talks with a potential employer where you sign a contract directly with a company, but your agency recruiter can negotiate things for you.

 Is there a trial period?

-The trial period gives you and your employer enough time to access if this job is the right fit for you.
-In most cases you will receive feedback by your manager after the first month and find out will your contract continue.
-This is also an important period for you to feel the company culture, get the sense of your daily tasks and check how well you get along with your colleagues.
+The trial period gives you and your employer enough time to assess if this job is the right fit for you.
+In most cases, you will receive feedback from your manager after the first month and find out whether your contract will continue.
+This is also an important period for you to feel the company culture, get a sense of your daily tasks and check how well you get along with your colleagues.